conveyal/osm-lib/README.md

 # osm-lib
-A library for opening and manipulating OSM files of any size.
+A library for random entity access inside OSM files of any size.